UDC-GAC/SeQual-Stream/README.md

 This interface is mainly composed by 6 different fields:

-* **1: Configuration section.** Allows the user to specify different parameters, like the input file, the output folder, the log level...
+* **1: Configuration section.** Allows the user to specify different parameters, like the input file, the output folder, the log level, using or not streaming mode ...
 * **2: Filters section.** Allows the user to select which filters should be applied, as well as their corresponding parameters.
 * **3: Trimmers section.** Allows the user to select which trimmers should be applied, as well as their corresponding parameters.
 * **4: Formmatters sections.** Allows the user to select which formatters should be applied.